lfanciullo/Fanciullo_etal_2020_dust_mass_systematics/README.md

 ---------------------------

 The code is mostly written in IDL 7.0, with one script in Python 3.6.
 It has not been tested for other distributions.
 The following code is needed for the scripts to work:
+* The Astropy package for Python.
+* The Emcee package for Python.
 * The `GRAMS_synthphot` package for IDL, developed by S. Srinivasan, is included in this Git repository.
 * `match2.pro`, which can be downloaded off the Internet.
 This procedure needs to be in your machine's IDL path (`~/idl-libs/`) for [GRAMS_synthphot](grams_synthphot.pro) to work.
 * `writecol.pro`, which can be downloaded off the Internet.